01000001kuma/Landing-Page/README.md

 I hope you'll enjoy my code and this proof of concept idea behind it.

-If you have any question or want to contact me please feel free to do so at a_illera@yahoo.com
+If you have any questions or want to contact me please feel free to do so at a_illera@yahoo.com